lnxart/rocketchat-docker/README.md

 # rocketchat-docker
-The Rocketchat docker implementatoin with dynamic scaling
+The Rocketchat docker implementatoin with dynamic scaling.

 ## Installation